zircleUI/docs/docs/api/z-spot.md

 Tipically, the content you put inside a `z-spot` will be catched by a default Vue slot.
 In case the content is larger than the view container, it will be hidden.

 #### slot.extension
-This slot allows to nest other **zircle ui** components.
+This slot allows to nest other **zircle-ui** components.
 If you want to add just one element add the slot name in the element.
 In case you need to add more elementes, you can create a wrap element with the slot name.

 #### property imagePath
 In case you want to add an image background `z-view` offers two options: the **`slot.image`** or the property **`imagePath`**.